yochaigal/cairn/resources/monsters/treant.md

 # Treant

-8 HP, 1 Armor, 15 STR, 8 DEX, fists (d6+d6)
+10 HP, 3 Armor, 15 STR, 3 DEX, 12 WIL, roots (d10+d8, blast)

-- Giant humanoids made of tree bark and foliage.
-Dwell in forests.
-Are concerned only with protecting the plants of their home.
+- A human face made of bark on the trunk of a massive tree.
+Found in the center of thick forests where it spreads its massive roots.
-- Hate fire, and attack anyone who wields it.
+- Connected to all trees on its forest, can control their growth and move their branches.
-- Surprise victims by standing still and passing for a normal tree.
+- It feeds by draining energy from fresh bodies, any amount can be used, but the mightier the creature the better.